2022 Steering Committee

 Bob Bunting, an accountant, serves on the Board of Trustees and Financial Oversight Committee at the First United Church of Arvada.
 He is also the church accountant.
 Bob communicates regularly with the church trustees on both financial and property issues.
 He is a garden enthusiast whose specialty is sprinkler systems.
 He oversaw the irrigation installation for Common Earth Community Garden.
 Bob also cares for the trees that surround the garden by making sure that the roots are properly watered.
 As he tends his own garden plot, he gives hands-on assistance to resolve most issues.

-Lisa Lytle is an accounting technician at the University of Colorado, Denver.
-She is also pursuing a degree in nonprofit management.
+Lisa Lytle is pursuing a master's degree in nonprofit management at the University of Colorado Denver, School of Public Affairs.
 Lisa is a visionary who imagined the Common Earth Community Garden years before its existence.
 She was also the driving force that helped make it a reality.
 Her avocation is assisting refugees with survival skills as they seek housing, jobs, and transportation.
 One grateful refugee volunteered his physical labor during the initial construction phase of Common Earth Community Garden.
 As a musician, she plays piano solos at church.
 Always a multi-tasker, Lisa even performs as a one-woman bell choir.

 Community Garden Consultant